INFOMCPE/IHome/README.md

 # IHome
-Система домов для вашего сервера mcpe
+Home system for your mcpe server